istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Additional documentation

 The Istio Operator CLI is experimental.
-See the [README](https://github.com/istio/operator/blob/master/README.md) for additional documentation and examples.
+See the upstream repository [README](https://github.com/istio/operator/blob/master/README.md) for additional documentation and examples.